Robert Ludlum's The Bourne Conspiracy: Plot

 Bourne survives and is rescued by fishermen in the Mediterranean Sea, and then makes his way to Zurich.
-The city triggers a memory of a previous mission to kill terrorist leader Divandelen who is arriving at Zurich Airport under police escort.
+The city triggers a memory of a previous mission to kill terrorist leader Ivan Divandelen who is arriving at Zurich Airport under police escort.
 Terrorists seize control of the airport as Bourne pursues the target onto a cargo plane, where he parachutes to safety after defeating Divandelen in a fight.

 In the present day, Bourne arrives at a Swiss bank, where he keeps a safety deposit box full of money and passports—along with a semi-automatic pistol he leaves in the box.
 On his way out, the police attempt to arrest him, but he escapes to the American consulate.
 There, the Marines attempt to detain him.
 He escapes from the consulate, then offers Marie Kreutz, whom he meets outside, a large sum of money to drive him to his Paris apartment.

 Once at Bourne's apartment, a Lithuanian passport in his bag triggers a second flashback to a sniper mission to kill a former army general giving a speech at Vilnius University.

 Marie accidentally triggers a silent alarm by picking up the phone.
 Treadstone sends an assassin (Castel) to kill Bourne, but Bourne subdues him after a lengthy fight of using fists and non-conventional weapons.
 The assassin then throws himself out the window to avoid interrogation.
 Bourne and Marie escape from the Paris police, who were alerted after the assassin killed himself.

-Checking into a Paris hotel, Bourne has a third flashback to a mission in the city to eliminate an arms dealer called Renard at an art museum.
-Bourne watches as Renard is killed by his client, Azar, who takes a dirty bomb he was buying from him.
+Checking into a Paris hotel, Bourne has a third flashback to a mission in the city to eliminate an arms dealer called Charles Renard at an art museum.
+Bourne watches as Renard is killed by his client, Khalid Azar, who takes a dirty bomb he was buying from him.
 Bourne pursues Azar and shoots his helicopter down.